NubeIO/rubix-ce-docs/docs/rubix-ce/drivers/modbus/modbus-tcp/modbus.md

 1. **Step-1** On the controller level, under `drivers`, click the **create** ![add icon](../../../img/apps/add-button.png) to select and download and install the relevant network.
 2. **Step-2** Select the **Modbus Network** .
 This will download the appropriate modules and drivers.
 3. **Step-3** Configure the Modbus Network.
 Add the network name, network description and choose `IP` on Network Transport Type, you can also turn ON the History if needed.
 Disregards other settings.
 4. **Step-4** Once all the settings are configured click on **Create Network** button.
-This should now create the Modbus and network.
+This will now create the Modbus and network.
 Now open the Modbus network to add a device.

 ![max800px](img/modbus-tcp-network.gif)